-Boris is the wise ol’ CEO of TNW who writes a weekly column on everything about being an entrepreneur — from managing stress to embracing awkwardness.
-You can also get his musings straight to your inbox by signing up for his newsletter!
+Boris is the wise ol’ CEO of TNW who writes a weekly column on everything about being an entrepreneur in tech — from managing stress to embracing awkwardness.
+You can get his musings straight to your inbox by signing up for his newsletter!

 If you’re one of those people who think privacy isn’t really an issue for you because you have nothing to hide, you should read this.